VisitScotland is committed to making the information and resources that it provides via the web accessible to all users.

 Screen reader users can both listen to the content and navigate around through the site pages and menus.

-- Screen reader users are not given enough warming when opening an external page.
-Navigation can be quite difficult on some sites in the network.
+Screen reader users are not given enough warning when opening an external page.
+Navigation can be difficult on some sites in the network.

 On desktop resolutions, this website presents a Universal Navigation menu that links to other VisitScotland Websites: